Comparia

 Pre-built comparisons

-Alongside the custom flow, the product includes curated comparisons across common categories such as televisions, laptops and smartphones.
+Alongside the custom flow, the product includes around 44 hand-authored comparison pages covering common categories such as televisions, laptops and smartphones.

 Technical decisions